-When designing machine components, engineers often combine a basis metal with a hard surface coating to achieve the quality, economy, and reliability desired in their product.
-Of the numerous hard coating surface treatments available, industrial hard chrome plating continues to be one of the most popular.
+Hard chrome is an electroplated surface finish that is also known as industrial hard chrome, functional chrome, and engineering chrome.
+When designing machine components, engineers often combine a base metal, or substrate, with a surface finish to achieve the quality, efficiency, and reliability desired in their product.
+Of the numerous hard coating surface finishes available, industrial hard chrome plating continues to be one of the most popular.

-Over the years, U.S. Chrome has hard chrome plated for a wide assortment of applications in every industry imaginable.
-Examples include chrome bearings, chrome housings, chrome shafts, and numerous other components in various industries.
-What has defined our chrome plating services is the ability to hold tight tolerances when depositing chromium on all metal surfaces, including chrome plating aluminum and chrome plating titanium as well as other types of hard chrome plating.
+Over the years, U.S. Chrome has provided electroplating services for a wide assortment of applications in every industry imaginable.
+Examples include bearings, housings, shafts, and numerous other components in various industries.
+What has defined our chrome plating services is the ability to hold tight tolerances when depositing chromium plating on all metal surfaces, including aluminum and titanium as well as other metal substrates.

-US Chrome is one of the few companies that has large coating tanks able to accommodate up to 20 foot length and 2 ton weight.
+U.S. Chrome is one of the few companies that has large hard chrome plating tanks able to accommodate up to 20 foot length and 8 tons.

 Think U.S. Chrome

 We have been helping engineers find solutions to surface coating challenges for over 80 years.